Missions Introduction

 Export View Data

-Export data based on view settings such as filtering/sorting
+Export data based on view settings such as filtering/sorting.

 View Grouping and Sorting

-After grouping views, you can sort by count/name in ascending/descending order to improve visibility
+After grouping views, you can sort by count/name in ascending/descending order to improve visibility.

 Quick Preview

-Allow users to quickly preview items, improving efficiency
+Allow users to quickly preview items, improving efficiency.

 Mission Activity

-Record user's key behaviors in missions
+Record key operations in missions.

 Color Management